About arc42

 A new user quickly understands how to play and how to ask for basic hints.

-Intuitive interface, interactive tutorial, clear design of the interface for interacting with the predefined hint system.
+Intuitive interface, clear design of the interface for interacting with the predefined hint system.

 Performance

-The game loads images and predefined hints in under 1 second.
+The game loads images and predefined hints in 1-3 seconds.

 Hint Accuracy